staking-foundation/docs/docs/02-participants.md

 ## Operators

-**Operators running Diva nodes can lock some divETH as [collateral](glossary#collateral)** to secure Ethereum and generate additional divETH [Operator Rewards](economics).

-An Operator performing their validation duties correctly will receive [divETH as Operator Rewards, in addition to divETH's own Staking Rewards](economics).
+**Operators running Diva nodes can lock ETHs or divETHs as [collateral](glossary#collateral).** Operators performing their validation duties correctly will receive [divETHs or ETHs as Operator Rewards, in addition to ETHs or divETH's own Staking Rewards](economics).

-To incentivize good behavior, an Operator misbehaving or missing their validation duties might suffer penalties on their locked divETH.
+To incentivize good behavior, an Operator misbehaving or missing their validation duties might suffer penalties on their locked ETH or divETH.

-Operators can only receive [Key Shares](glossary#key-share) once they provide enough [divETH collateral](glossary#collateral) to the Diva Smart Contracts.
+Operators can only receive [Key Shares](glossary#key-share) once they provide enough [ETH or divETH collateral](glossary#collateral) to the Diva Smart Contracts.
 Should an Operator causes any losses, this collateral can be transferred to Stakers to compensate them:

 - Liquid Stakers receive [Staking Rewards](staking-rewards) protected by Operator collateral.
-- Operators receive the base [Staking Rewards](staking-rewards) for their divETH collateral + [Operator Rewards](economics).
+- Operators receive the base [Staking Rewards](staking-rewards) for their ETH or divETH collateral + [Operator Rewards](economics).

-The more divETH an Operator locks, the more Key Shares they may receive, increasing their ability to generate rewards.
+The more ETH or divETH an Operator locks, the more Key Shares they may receive, increasing their ability to generate rewards.

 ### Non-custodial validation